IrinaTsirkalova/Java-NumberGuessingGame/README.md

 # Number Guessing Game

 **Description:**
 The project is a number-guessing game.
 For the backend, I am using Maven application with java.
-And for frondend - ReactJS.
+And for the frondend - ReactJS.

 There are two levels of difficulty: easy and hard.
 Home screen: